ilylbgg/voicemeeter-chroma/README.md

 ### How does it work?

-It patches the Voicemeeter executable so that it loads the mod dll on start-up.
+It patches the Voicemeeter executable so that it loads the mod DLL on start-up.
 The mod then hooks (= intercepts) some Windows API functions responsible for drawing on the application surface.
 This includes: [CreatePen](https://learn.microsoft.com/en-us/windows/win32/api/wingdi/nf-wingdi-createpen), [CreateBrushIndirect](https://learn.microsoft.com/en-us/windows/win32/api/wingdi/nf-wingdi-createbrushindirect) and [SetTextColor](https://learn.microsoft.com/en-us/windows/win32/api/wingdi/nf-wingdi-settextcolor), among others.
 It also hooks a specific function in order to swap out the background bitmap.
 Hooking is done using the Microsoft Detours library: https://github.com/microsoft/Detours/wiki

 ### Does it modify the Voicemeeter executable on disk?

 It doesn't modify or delete the original executable.
-It creates a copy with `_vmtheme` appended to it's name that loads the mod when executed.
+It creates a copy with `_vmtheme` appended to its name that loads the mod when executed.

 ### I have Voicemeeter configured to run on Windows startup, how can I autostart Voicemeeter with the theme applied?